First, log into your Swing account to verify your education with our partner Checkr.

 You will next review and sign our Acknowledgment and Authorization for Background investigation.

 After signing, you can next complete the work history authorization form.
 The completed form will be sent to Gray Law, Swing Education's partner who conducts work history reviews.

-Please note that during this process we will contact all former employers listed and reach out to your character references.
-Due to this, the review could take 2-3 weeks to complete and for your account to be updated.
+Please note that during this process, we will contact all former employers listed and reach out to your character references.
+The work history review typically takes 1-2 weeks to complete.

 - Completing a form listing all employers for the past 20 years where the scope of employment involved direct interaction with children

 - Affirmation that you have not been accused of sexual misconduct or similar claims.
 (Swing follows up with employers to confirm applicants' responses.)

 - Character Reference Check

 Per D.C law, Swing Education requires all of its substitute teachers to complete a fingerprint-based background check.

 How to complete your fingerprint-based FBI background check

 You can complete this step with our partner, Applicant Services.
 Simply follow the instructions in this article.
 After being fingerprinted, you will receive your background check results in as little as a few hours.